Why is Chemistry So Hard??

 Organic Chemistry

 This topic is known to give students the toughest time.
-There are a large number of functional groups, naming rules, and reaction types that worry many students in SCH4U and IB Chem HL.
+There are many functional groups, naming rules, and reaction types that worry many students in SCH4U and IB Chem HL.
 Focus on why reactions occur and what concepts are behind them, rather than just memorizing products.

 Electrochemistry